sanyassyed/sf_eviction/README.md

 >JOURNALING
 ### TODO:
 * Next day
+    - [ ] Change the GCP_Credentials block to accept file and not dict
+    - [ ] Move all credentials to the project root folder
     - [X] Test the dbt-core code with env_var on dbt-cloud
     - [ ] Transfer project to another GCP account
     - [ ] set scheduling for dbt-core